tedsteinmann/pelican-pico-theme/README.md

 3. Create content structure:
    ```
    content/
+   ├── index.md          # Provides homepage content (not in navigation)
    ├── about.md          # Will appear as "About" in navigation
    └── articles/
        └── first-post.md # category: blog → "Blog" in navigation